How to Create Zip Archives in C# Without 3rd Party Libraries

 Extracting ZIP Contents

-This short code snippet will extract the contents of a ZIP file to the specified destination folder.
+This short code snippet will extract the contents of a ZIP file and send it to the specified destination folder.

 using System.IO.Compression;